 CPS recognizes six reasons for an absence to be considered excused:

-Your written note should include the following information:
+Your written note and call should include the following information:

 - Student's name